wax-office-of-inspector-general/waxguilds/reports/blacklusionx/latest.md

 **Metrics**

-Period: 15.
-September 2024 - 15.
-October 2024
+Period: 25.
+October 2024 - 25.
+November 2024

-Stats: 8 subscribers.
+Stats: 14 (6 more than last time) subscribers.
 The number by itself, does not sound impressive, but keep in mind that this tool is targeted towards guild operators.
 Taking this into account, a decent percentage of all guilds use the bot to monitor their infrastructure.

 ---